gcba-iris/iris-tech-docs/docs/architecture/overview.md

 ##### Input flow

 Represents the path a piece of raw data takes from the device to a single handler.
-Input hooks are executed along the way.
+Input hooks are executed in parallel.

 ##### Output flow

 The response making its way back to the original device.
-Output hooks are executed along the way.
+Output hooks are executed in parallel.
 This flow is dependent on the existence of a response; if the handler generates no response, the input flow is all there is.

 #### Components